Discover How to Become a Radio DJ, Talk Show Host, or Sports Broadcaster

 - Access to influential contacts

-You'll need access to the principal decision makers.
+You'll need a source of access to the principal decision makers.
 Access to influential broadcasters, producers, and top executives.
 Only then will you be able to increase your chances for success.

 You certainly can attempt to go it alone - a lot of people try, and meet with mixed results.